 - Tent Mattress for cushioning and keep you warm

-- High power LED Light (which will help you in night)
+- High power LED Light (which will help you at the night)

-- Waterproof Backpack ( your bag must be waterproof as rain come anytime)
+- Waterproof Backpack ( your bag must be waterproof as the rain comes anytime)

 - Bungee rope ( if you are traveling via bike it will help you a lot)